boldbi/bold-bi-docs/docs/working-with-data-sources/creating-a-new-data-source.md

    ![Data source button](/static/assets/working-with-datasource/images/datasourcebutton.png)

-3. In the connection type panel, click any one (here clicked `Microsoft SQL` connection type for demonstration) of the listed connection types shown in the following image.
+3. In the connection type panel, click on any one of the listed connection types (in this example, `Microsoft SQL` connection type is clicked) shown in the following image.

    ![Data source list](/static/assets/working-with-datasource/images/datasourcelist.png)

-4. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
+4. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.

    ![SQL database](/static/assets/working-with-datasource/images/sqldatabase.png)

-5. Click `Connect` in the `NEW DATA SOURCE`configuration panel.
+5. Click `Connect` in the `NEW DATA SOURCE` configuration panel.

    ![Connect button](/static/assets/working-with-datasource/images/Connectbutton.png)